SenseLogic/PENDOWN/README.md

 ## Limitations

 * Lists are not processed inside preformatted blocks.
-* The Pendown text can't contain the string `</xmp>` when it is converted by the web browser script.
+* The Pendown text can't contain `<xmp>` tags if it is converted to HTML by the web browser script.

 ## Version

-1.0
+2.0

 ## Author